Introduction: Achieving More with Predictable Pipeline

 But what is the secret to putting together this elusively operative tech stack?
 There are a few things to keep in mind.

 First, you need to really understand the tools you already have and if you are using them to the full extent of their capabilities.
-This will help you identify the gaps between what you have and what you need, and will also help you better evaluate prospective tools.
+This will help you identify the gaps between what you have and need and help you better evaluate prospective tools.

 The Elements of the Predictable Pipeline Model